 Recent highlights in his chamber music career include performances with the Amphion Quartet at Alice Tully Hall, David Geffen Hall, Carnegie Hall, Chamber Music Northwest, La Jolla Summerfest, the Tilles Center, The Library of Congress, The Phillips Collection in Washington DC, BargeMusic, Caramoor, Kneisel Hall and the Seoul Arts Center, among many others.
 In the summer of 2019 Southorn performed as a guest artist at the Garth Newel Music Center.
-He has collaborated with such esteemed musicians as Anne-Marie McDermott, Carter Brey, Ani Kavfian, David Shifrin and Edgar Meyer as well as the Tokyo String Quartet.
+He has collaborated with such esteemed musicians as Anne-Marie McDermott, Carter Brey, Anthony McGill, Ani Kavafian, David Shifrin, Edgar Meyer and the Tokyo String Quartet.
 The Amphion Quartet's recording with Nimbus Records was selected by the New York Times as a "Best Classical Album of 2015".
-They have won a number of awards including the Concert Artists Guild competition, 1st Prize and Audience Award at the Plowman Competition and the 1st Prize at the Hugo Kauder Competition.
+They won a number of awards including the Concert Artists Guild competition.

 Mr. Southorn received a Bachelor of Music from the San Francisco Conservatory of Music, a Master of Music and Artist Diploma from Yale University and a Professional Studies Certificate from the Manhattan School of Music.